twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)
 * Text box with glyph indexes (version 3.0 until 6.5) – It is located at the top right corner.
 * Button: **Delete** (version 3.0 until 6.5) – Does not work.
-Intended to delete the member of a composite glyph, use the glyph edit form to do this.
+Intended to delete the member of a composite glyph, use the glyph edit form instead.
 * Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 6.5) – The checkbox was dropped after version 7.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)